YOUSU198/DDD/Workflow-Checklists.md

             1. Ensure that the decimals/Token Symbol/Balance are all automatically filled in with the correct values]
             2. Verify that invalid addresses give you the error: "Not a valid address:
             3. Ensure that you can successfully save new custom token

 ---
+### Swap General Check
+1. Verify that you can navigate to the swap tab
+2. Ensure that you see current rates of coins that are randomly chosen
+    1. verify that you can type in a number to compare the coins where the (1) is
+3. Ensure that you can pick all coins listed for deposit and Receive
+4. Once you have inputted a value for deposit, ensure that the amount to receive is automatically calculated
+5. Ensure that the button to start swap becomes enabled only after a valid deposit number has been entered.
+6. On next Swap page, you should be able to input your Receiving address
+    1. Ensure that the ```Start Swap``` button only becomes enabled after a valid receiving address for that coin is entered
+7. Make sure on next screen you are shown your reference number, time remaining for the transfer, amount you are receiving and at which rate the swap is taking place
+8. Ensure that you are given all wallet options to access to finish the trade
+9. Once you are logged into the wallet, ensure that the address and amount to send fields are automatically fillled in for you correctly.
+10. Ensure that you can successfully send the transaction.
+11. Verify that the Swap completion bar updates as the swap progresses
+12. Ensure that you get your swapped coin

+---